aparnakhadatkar/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Labs/LabIntro-V2.md

 ## Pasting Commands in the PowerShell/CloudShell Environment

-Please make sure to use the CTRL+SHIFT+V or CTRL+V keys when pasting commands inside the PowerShell/CloudShell environment instead of right-clicking
+Please make sure to use the CTRL+SHIFT+V or CTRL+V keys when pasting commands inside the PowerShell/CloudShell environment instead of right-clicking.

 ## Let's Get Started with Azure Portal